 5. take all announced quizzes and exams (including the final) on the day they are scheduled

 6. come to class prepared.
-This includes completing homework in a timely manner, bringing your textbook, and bringing your calculator.
+This includes completing homework in a timely manner, bringing your course materials, and bringing your calculator.

 I have primary responsibility for control over the classroom learning environment and can direct the temporary removal or exclusion from the classroom of any student engaged in disruptive conduct or conduct which otherwise violates the general rules and regulations of the institution.
 Depending on the severity or frequency of the incident(s), I may report such misconduct to the assistant dean for Judicial Affairs for implementation of such disciplinary sanctions as may be appropriate.